James Gettys (founder of Gettysburg): Civil servant

-On October 18, 1803, James Gettys was elected Sheriff of Gettysburg, a position he held for 3 years.
+On October 18, 1803, Gettys was elected Sheriff of Gettysburg, a position he held for 3 years.
 On May 21, 1806, he was elected both Town Clerk and Treasurer of the Borough of Gettysburg.
-In 1807, Gettys was elected to the Town Council in Gettysburg.
+In 1807, he was elected to the Town Council in Gettysburg.
 He was also elected to the Assembly for the Commonwealth of Pennsylvania and served from 1807-1809.
 In 1812, Gettys was elected as Gettysburg Borough's fire director.
 In 1815, he was elected Burgess of the town.

 Military career: American Revolution

 Samuel Gettys, James' father, owned the famous Gettys Tavern where the Pennsylvania Rifleman Battalion and the Pennsylvania Militia met on June 24, 1775, to sign up and join the American Revolutionary War for independence.
-James Gettys took part in the Revolutionary War.
-In 1781, Gettys joined the Revolutionary War battle, this time as a Cornet for the Light Horsemen of York County, a volunteer company the Light Horse Battalion of the Pennsylvania Militia under Col Irvine.
+In 1781, James Gettys joined the war as a cornet for the Light Horsemen of York County, a volunteer company in the Light Horse Battalion of the Pennsylvania Militia under Colonel Irvine.